 Since the price has to form a consolidation, and our entry and stop loss are based on that consolidation, we know both these levels before we take a trade.

 The first trade above is actually the fourth touchpoint in a larger channel (earlier starting point).
 After that trade occurred, I adjusted the channel to the one above because it fit the recent swing lows a bit better.
-So it is ok to update your channels if the original trendline is starting to look a little wonky, and there are at least three touchpoints to draw a new trendline extending off to the right.
+It is ok to update your channels if the original trendline is starting to look a little wonky, and there are at least three touchpoints to draw a new trendline extending off to the right.

 Trend Channel Strategy Profit Target